Harry-Yates/Harry-Yates/README.md

 San José 20° ☀️ · Stockholm 6° ☁️

 # 20°
-☀️ **This evening, clear skies with excellent visibility.
-Golden hour ending soon.**
+☀️ **This evening, clear skies with excellent visibility, sunrise at 5:36 AM.**

 **↑** 21° **↓** 19° · Tomorrow: 🌧️ 26°
 Week: ▁▆██▃█▆ (21° to 27°)